nvoid-lua/nvoid.org/ysfgrgO7.github.io/docs/README.md

 ## Extensible

 Just because Nvoid has an opinion doesn't mean you need to share it.
-Every builtin plugin can be toggled on or off in the `nv-config.lua` file.
+Every builtin plugin can be toggled on or off in the `nvoidrc.lua` file.
 This is the place to add your own plugins, keymaps, autocommands, leader bindings and all other custom settings.

 ## Fast